TheSman122333/r/README.md

   </ul>

   <h2>Contributing</h2>
-  <p>To contribute to the development of Rizz App, follow these steps:</p>
+  <p>To contribute to the development of RizzUp, follow these steps:</p>
   <ol>
     <li>Fork the repository.</li>
     <li>Create a new branch: